(4) Second Interview

 The interview panel will also include an external specialist in diversity and inclusion (i.e. an individual who is not a member of chambers).
 The external specialist’s marks will not be taken into account in selecting for second interview.
 The role of the external specialist will be to check that the Interview Panel is applying the mark scheme correctly and fairly.

-The date of the Second Interview is Saturday 17 April 2021.
+The date of the Second Interview will be published in early 2022

 How do you mark the Second Interview?